 Malvern Walking Festival

 The Malvern Hills is famed for its dramatic landscape and pure sping water that flows from them.
 It fully deserves its ANOB status.The Hills have been described as a mountain range in miniature.
 The ridge contains some of the oldest geological rocks in Britain.
-Since 1884, following the passing of the Malvern Hills Act, giving the land to the Conservators, generations have enjoyed the many paths, first constructed by the Victorians.

 A truly beautiful and unique Manor House, dating back to 1096, listed in the Magna Carta, containing some extraordinary features and art.
 Spend a day exploring the gardens and family home.